Cacti

 Main Features

-Cacti offers a wide range of features that make it an attractive solution for network management, including:
+Cacti offers a wide range of features that make it an ideal solution for network management.
+Some of the key features include:

 • Alerting and notification system